Imagen única de: Revista Ancient Warfare Vol X.1 - La Guerra De Archidamian

 Add text about your payment

-Get Ancient Warfare Magazine Vol X.1 - The Archidamian War
+Get Ancient Warfare Magazine Vol X.1 - Archidamian's War

-Thucydides wrote from Athens the history of the war between the Peloponnesian and the Athenians, beginning at the moment when it broke out, and believing that it would be a great war and more worthy of report than any that had preceded it. […] in fact, this was the greatest movement hitherto known in the history, not only of the Hellenes, but of a large part of the barbarian world – he had almost said of mankind (Thuc.
+Thucydides, from Athens, wrote the history of the Peloponnesian-Athenian war, beginning at the moment it broke out, and believing it to be a great war and more worthy of account than any that had preceded it. […] in fact, this was the greatest movement yet known in the history, not only of the Hellenes, but of a large part of the barbarian world—he had almost said of humanity (Thuc.
 1.1).

 Topic: Gareth Williams, Pericles' strategy: pacifist or pragmatic?

-Did Pericles' strategy adopted by Athens at the outbreak of war advocate a peaceful or primarily defensive reaction to the Peloponnesian invasions of Attica?
-Could we consider Pericles naive in concluding that the war could be won with such a plan?
+Did Pericles' strategy, adopted by Athens at the outbreak of the war, advocate a peaceful or primarily defensive response to the Peloponnesian invasions of Attica?
+Could we consider Pericles naive to conclude that the war could be won with such a plan?
 Or was Pericles much more astute in his approach?

-Subject: friedrich wilhelm miesen, a new kind of hoplite, for a new kind of war - fighting for athens
+Subject: Friedrich Wilhelm Miesen, a new kind of hoplite, for a new kind of warfare - fighting for Athens

-The origins of the peloponnesian war were largely rooted in athens' ambition to seize control over the hellenic world, an ambition that the city's archrival sparta could not tolerate. like no other war before it, the peloponnesian war was fought with determined ruthlessness, but the armies in this conflict did not rely solely on well-armored hoplite phalanxes.
+The origin of the Peloponnesian War is largely rooted in Athens' ambition to seize control of the Hellenic world, an ambition that the city's archrival, Sparta, could not tolerate.
+Like no other war before it, the Peloponnesian War was fought with determined ruthlessness.
+But the armies in this conflict did not rely solely on phalanxes of well-armored hoplites.

 Topic: Konstantin Nossov, Innovations in Ancient Greek Siege Warfare - Siege of Plataea

-The siege of Plataea was one of the major events at the beginning of the Peloponnesian War (431–404 BC).
-Thucydides’ account of the siege became the first detailed description of a siege in the ancient world left by a historian.
+The Siege of Plataea was one of the major events at the start of the Peloponnesian War (431–404 BC).
+Thucydides' account of the siege became the first detailed description of a siege in the ancient world left by a historian.
 His interest in this siege can probably be explained by the innovative siege methods introduced by the Spartans.

-Topic: Murray Dahm, Talk the Talk and Walk the Walk - Socrates in the War
+Topic: Murray Dahm, Talking the Talk and Walking the Talk - Socrates in War

-Philosophers are not typically associated with military prowess.
-In ancient Greece, however, even philosophers had to take their place in the phalanx with their hoplite citizen brothers.
-Socrates, arguably the most famous philosopher of all, went above and beyond the simple line of duty and had a justly deserved military reputation.
-What’s more, his military conduct is actually very informative for Socrates the philosopher.
+Philosophers are not usually associated with military prowess.
+In ancient Greece, however, even philosophers had to take their place in the phalanx with their fellow citizen hoplites.
+Socrates, arguably the most famous philosopher of all, went beyond the simple fulfillment of his duty and had a justly deserved military reputation.
+What's more, his military conduct is actually very informative for the philosopher Socrates.

-At a time when Sparta was crumbling under the weight of its own fear and Athens could drag the strongest of its military power into the embers – whilst still recovering from the devastating plague that had decimated its own population – it was only Brasidas who stepped forward and offered a solution.
-In doing so, he embarked on the largest single-handed campaign to grace the Peloponnesian Wars.
+At a time when Sparta was crumbling under the weight of its own fear, and Athens could be dragging its strongest military power to the coals—while still recovering from the devastating plague that had decimated its own population—it was only Brasidas who stepped forward and offered a solution.
+In doing so, he embarked on the greatest single-handed campaign to grace the Peloponnesian Wars.

-The Acropolis of Athens served as the religious heart of the city during the Classical Period.
+The Acropolis of Athens served as the religious heart of the city during the Classical period.
 Its main temple, the Parthenon, is justifiably famous.
-However, there is also a smaller temple, located just outside the main monumental entrance to the Acropolis, that is just as interesting.
-It is the Temple of Athena Nike.
+However, there is also a smaller temple, located just outside the main monumental entrance to the Acropolis, that is equally interesting.
+This is the Temple of Athena Nike.

-Special: Konrad and Livia Stauner, Roman soldiers in the Eastern Desert of Egypt - Letters from Didymoi
+Special: Konrad and Livia Stauner, Roman Soldiers in Egypt's Eastern Desert - Letters from Didymoi

 The praesidium of Didymoi, one of several stations along the road from Koptos to Berenice, was founded by the prefect of Egypt, Lucius Julius Ursus, who in the ninth year of Vespasian's reign, while returning from a journey to Berenice, gave instructions for a well to be sought at that place and, having found it, ordered a fort and cisterns to be built under the direction of Marcus Trebonius Valens, praefectus montis Berenicidis (i. did.
 1).

-Much of the recent debate about whether ancient warriors suffered from PTSD has focused on the Greek hoplite, but what about the Roman legionary?
-Is there evidence of PTSD in the Roman world as well?
+Much of the recent debate about whether ancient combatants suffered from PTSD has focused on the Greek hoplite, but what about the Roman legionary?
+Is there also evidence of PTSD in the Roman world?
 And if so, how should this evidence be interpreted?

-Director Don Chaffey enjoyed a long career in Hollywood, particularly in television where he directed multiple episodes of series such as The Prisoner, The Avengers and Mission Impossible.
-He had a feel for television, a talent that unfortunately does not show in his feature films.
-Besides Jason and the Argonauts, Chaffey’s two other well-known films are One Million Years B.C. and The Viking Queen.
+Director Don Chaffey enjoyed a long career in Hollywood, particularly in television, where he directed multiple episodes of series such as The Prisoner, The Avengers, and Mission: Impossible.
+He had a feel for television, a talent that unfortunately isn't showcased in his feature films.
+Besides Jason and the Argonauts, Chaffey's two other well-known films are One Million Years BC and The Viking Queen.

 Add text about your shipping policy